I truly believe a photograph comes to life when it’s printed. Here are five reasons why you should print your favourite family photos.

 Instagram images are disposable – view, swipe, repeat.
 We’re bombarded with images everywhere we go!
 It’s estimated that 1.2 trillion photos were taken in 2018 – that’s a lot of hard drive space.
 I wonder how many of the 1.2 trillion are looked at more than once!

 I recently went to see the Don McCullin exhibition at Tate Britain.
 Don McCullin’s photos are powerful.
 Many were taken during his time as a press photographer around the world.
 His images aren’t for the feint hearted, but his commentary is compassionate and compelling.
 His photographs are taken with a film camera, mainly in black and white and printed large.
 They draw you in and capture such a breadth of human emotions, though his skill at playing with light and capturing the moment.

 I’m not suggesting your family photos will create the same reaction, but you will view prints of your family photos in a different way.
 They will pull you in and take you back to a place, when you least expect it.

-So, have I persuaded you to trawl through the depths of your hard drive and print a few images.
+Have I persuaded you to print a few of your favourite photos?
 I hope so!